 Final breadboard circuit with 2N3906 NPN transistor under test…

-Reuse same circuit as shown in Figure 13 above for schematic.
+Reuse the same circuit as shown in Figure 13 above for the schematic.
 Change the AWG function generator signals to go negative.
 I also switched the collector signal from AbsSine to Triangle.
-A negative AbsSine waveform did not produce as clear a result as the Triangle wave form.
+A negative AbsSine waveform did not produce as clear a result as the Triangle waveform.
 Perhaps I could have inverted the AbsSine wave from the Rigol utility menu first but did not try.
 See Figure 18 below for settings.

 Looks like the CE junction got zapped and acts as a SCR with a negative incremental resistance .
 Might be good for a tunnel diode oscillator at RF if biased at -7V. 😉 This is a breakdown arc failure with say 40K/mm might be 40V/um so 7V is about a 175 nm gap that the E-Field bridged This PNP should be good to -40V and act like a Zener near -50V.
 In the 70’s I needed a HV Zener for uA ref.
 So I choose a transistor breakdown voltage to make the old TV work.Tony Stewart EE75